nicholasss/nicholasss/README.md

 - Cooking & Baking

 ### More about me:
-- I am an A2 to B1 in German, and just started learning Spanish as well.
+- I am an B1 in German, and just started learning Spanish.
 - I graduated with a degree in Geography and am proficient in GIS, which would explain why I am a regular contributer to OpenStreetMap. :)

 ---